rajbharat/CSharpConsoleCanvas/README.md

 	-Type ConsoleCanvas and start using commands as provided above
 - From source:
     - Run program and tests from visual studio

+# commands
+- When You create Canvas Multiple Times, Canvas is recreated as per new dimensions
+- Validated Negative params and out of bounds params
+- Color takes only numerical input - 1 char. if negative numbers are used , only - appears as filler